Paul-Philip/devops-tutorial/README.md

 1. When the system has rebooted go back to `Manage Jenkins` again
 2. This time click the `Configure (System)`
 3. Scroll down to the SonarQube Servers section and click the `Add SonarQube`
-4. Here you can specify your SonarQube server adress, name and auth-token, in our case running on docker the URL should be `http://sonarqube:9000/`
+4. Here you can specify your SonarQube server adress, name and auth-token
+5. In our case running sonarqube on the same docker network as our jenkins we can use the command `docker inspect sonarqube` and in this json structure find the Networks->Jenkins->IpAddress and put it in the URL, in my case it was: `http://172.18.0.4:9000/`
-5. Generate token for Sonarqube
+6. Generate token for Sonarqube
   * [Go to your SonarQube instance](http://localhost:9000/) - localhost:9000
-  * Now login to the SonarQube if you haven't using `username: admin` and `pwd: admin`
+  * Now login to the SonarQube using `username: admin` and `pwd: admin`
   * Click on the user icon at the top right corner and click `my account`
   * Click `Security` -> fill in the Token name: `My-SonarQube-Tutorial-Token` -> `copy` the generated token.
-6. Add the token to our Jenkins
+7. Add the token to our Jenkins
   * Back in Jenkins click the Add-button next to the "Server Authentication Token"
   * Set `Kind` to `secret text` and add the paste the copied token into the `secret` input field.
   * Add any name and description of your liking.

 When ever we make any configuration changes we should make a habit out of going to `/restart` to make sure all our changes have been made to the jenkins server.

 ## Cleaning up after us